7 tips for talking to your child’s teacher about ADHD

-When your child has ADHD (also known as ADD), it’s important to talk with his teacher about how it affects him.
-By knowing which ADHD symptoms your child struggles with, the teacher can find ways to help him be successful in the classroom.
-Here are tips for talking to your child’s teacher about ADHD.
+your child struggles with will let teachers find ways to help your child be successful in the classroom.
+Here are tips for talking to your child’s teachers about ADHD.

 1. Make an appointment.

-Instead of trying to catch the teacher in the morning or after school, set up a 15- to 20-minute appointment.
+Instead of trying to catch teachers in the morning or after school, set up a 15- to 20-minute appointment.
 That’s enough time to talk without interruption.
 It’s also not so much time that either of you will be distracted by what you have to do next.
 Meeting before the school year begins is a helpful way to have strategies in place from day one.
 But that doesn’t mean you can’t touch base at other times of year, too.

 3. Give specifics on how ADHD impacts your child.

-Since ADHD can look different for every child, let the teacher know what she’s most likely to see in class.
+Since ADHD can look different for every child, let teachers know what they’re most likely to see in class.
 Does your child tend to talk out of turn?
-Is he hard to get back on track when attention has wandered?
+Is your child hard to get back on track when attention has wandered?
 Does your child use

 4. Talk about current accommodations.

 , if your child has one.
-Provide a copy and ask her to look over the accommodations.
-Let her know you’re available to talk about how those
+Provide a copy and ask them to look over the accommodations.
+Let them know you’re available to talk about how those

 5. Share strategies that have (and haven’t) worked for your child.